A long-standing birder, passionate conservationist and award-winning photographer.

-I have been fortunate enough to work for a number of conservation organisations – starting with the British Trust for Ornithology, back in 1988, then UNEP-World Conservation Monitoring Centre, BirdLife International and most recently the International Union for Conservation of Nature (IUCN).
+I have been fortunate enough to work for a number of conservation organisations – starting with the British Trust for Ornithology, back in 1988, then UNEP-World Conservation Monitoring Centre, BirdLife International and the International Union for Conservation of Nature (IUCN).
 My work has brought me into contact with many amazing people from all over the world, equally passionate about wildlife and conservation – it has been a rewarding, at times humbling, journey that has brought me many riches, and most importantly, at IUCN's World Conservation Congress, in Barcelona, lead me to my amazing wife Kelly Milton.

 Photo credit John Watkin